Braised Lamb Sausages for Pasta

 Instructions

-• Add the browned lamb sausages back to the pan.
-Add the tomato puree, bring to a simmer, cover and cook in the oven for 2 hours at 275 F.
+- Add the browned lamb sausages back to the pan.
+Add the tomato puree and stock, bring to a simmer, cover and cook in the oven for 2 hours at 275 F.